 Drowning in Debt?
 Start with Little Wins.

 Paying off credit cards can be a little like doing your taxes.
 You have no idea where all the money went and all you want is for the entire situation to be over.
 The problem is that, like the IRS, a lot of credit card debt won’t go away overnight.
 You have to celebrate the little wins that make it easier to stay on the path to becoming debt-free.
-Try one of these approaches, and you will start to see your debt going down a little each month.
+Try one of these approaches, and you will start to see your credit card debt going down a little each month.
+Here are two idea on how to pay off credit card debt.

 OPTION 1: Pay Smallest Debts First